The 10 Best New Shows You Can Stream Online Right Now

 Other Notable New Shows This Week

-“A Series of Unfortunate Events” on Netflix.
+“Legion” on FX.
 Season 2.
+The second season is already getting great reviews.
+It’s yet another superhero show but a very good version of the type.

+“National Treasure: Kiri” on Hulu.
+Season 2 (it’s an anthology series, so Season 1 isn’t related to the new storyline).
+A very solid dive into a news-dominating scandal.
+Read more at the Hulu Streamline.

+“Troy: Fall of a City” on Netflix.
+Season 1.
+It’s a pretty ridiculous show that’s borderline in the romance genre.
 Read more at the Netflix Streamline.

-“Billions” on Showtime.
-Season 3.
-This barely missed out on making the main, 10-show ranking below, but might slip on there in subsequent weeks.

 Recent Shows That Are Also Decent